ChaoLiRV/modelpipeline_spark/README.md

 val loaded_pipeline_gbt = zipBundleM.root
 ```
 ## Conclusion
 This post elaborates on the process of building a machine learning model pipeline in Spark, with the code snippets providing all the details for the implementation from data import, preprocessing, feature engineering, model tuning and training, to its deployment.
 Following this protocol enables myself to build a predictive model in production and serve our business.
-Hopefully this can be also helpful as a tutorial for people who are struggling with the Spark machine learning process.
+Hopefully this can be also helpful as a tutorial for people who are new to the Spark machine learning process.